The keys to Making WordPress Fast

 - The amount of time it takes the browser to download the page

-In this blog post, we’ll be focusing on the things you can do to improve how quickly the server is able to generate the page to send to the web browser.
+In this post, we’ll focus on things to improve how quickly the server is able to generate the page.

 1. Leverage page cache

-One of the main differences between HTML and PHP sites is that with HTML sites, the web browser simply has to request a static file to serve the page.
-With PHP (which WordPress uses), the page is dynamically built when it is requested by executing PHP code and database queries.
-While this means PHP-based sites are computationally more expensive on a server, it also means that the type of content your site can serve is more dynamic and personalized to your users.
+One of the main differences between HTML and PHP sites is how pages are requested.
+With PHP (which WordPress uses), the page is dynamically built.
+While PHP-based sites are computationally more expensive, they are more dynamic and personalized to your users.
 This is why many choose to use WordPress as a content management system (CMS).

-Since it’s more taxing on your server to build a dynamic web page for each user that comes to your site, we highly recommend using a page cache system.
-This means each page that’s requested is stored as a static file in a caching layer on your site’s server, to serve to visitors for a specific period of time.
+Since this is more taxing, we highly recommend using a page cache system.
+This means each page that’s requested is stored as a static file in a caching layer on your site’s server.
 This offloads much of the work the server has to do to generate your site’s pages when they are visited.

 2. Use object cache